Curricular Practical Training

 You need to comply with the following policies while on CPT:

 - You may not use incompletes or deferred grades from a previous semester for CPT authorization.

 - You may not use CPT for a specific independent study course for more than two terms.
 Further independent study work must have a different course number and different academic requirements.

 - You must enroll in each semester during which you are pursuing CPT.

-Withdrawing from classes or dropping credits that are tied to CPT work authorization immediately cancels the CPT authorization.
-Work done without this authorization is illegal and a violation of status that will result in termination of your SEVIS record.
+Withdrawing from classes or dropping credits that are tied to CPT authorization immediately cancels the CPT authorization.
+Training done without this authorization is illegal and a violation of status that will result in termination of your SEVIS record.

-If you are authorized for part-time CPT, you may work no more than 20 hours per week for all jobs.
+If you are authorized for part-time CPT, you may train no more than 20 hours per week in all training opportunities.
 You must enroll as a full-time student for the duration of the CPT.
-For part-time CPT, remember that each job that is not at IU will require its own CPT authorization.
+For part-time CPT, remember that each training opportunity that is not at IU will require its own CPT authorization.

-If you are authorized for full-time CPT, you may work 21 or more hours per week.
+If you are authorized for full-time CPT, you may train 21 or more hours per week.
 Your enrollment in CPT-qualified credits will be considered full time.

-CPT authorization results in the issuance of a new page 3 of your I-20.
-Please staple this new page 3 to your current Continued Attendance I-20.
-This page will have a travel signature that will be valid for entry into the United States for one year, provided that you remain enrolled full time at IU, your I-20 itself has not expired, and your major has not changed.
+CPT authorization results in the issuance of a new I-20.
+This I-20 will have a travel signature that will be valid for entry into the United States for one year, provided that you remain enrolled full time at IU, your I-20 itself has not expired, and your major has not changed.

 Frequently Asked Questions